 We all know that there is nothing better than a great book and nothing worse than a bad one!
 As teachers of young children it is our job to instill both a love of literature in various forms as well as the skills with which to read.
 At Upton we are learning much from the children and have taken on several approaches to ensure that we continually provide high quality literature for every child, to help us to provide highly engaging, fun and challenging books.
 Our English curriculum is centred around core texts, from which we plan learning term by term.
 Coupled with a topic focus, we aim to immerse children in connected learning for several weeks before moving on, allowing them to deepen their understanding of the knowledge and skills involved.

 For more information on the Power of Reading, click here.

 Reading at school

 At Upton we want our children to become enthusiastic, engaged readers and to develop a life-long love of literature.
 We introduce the children to a range of good quality fiction, non-fiction and poetry books through our whole-class, core-text approach to teaching reading, and during their weekly guided reading sessions.

 In the early stages of reading, we teach children to decode words using phonic skills as their main approach, alongside which we teach sight vocabulary.
 Once grasped, the focus for developing reading is on understanding and comprehension.
-Your child will read with their class teacher once a week during their guided reading session, then independently supported by teacher set activities during the rest of the week.
+Your child will read with their class teacher at least once a week during their guided reading sessions, then independently supported by teacher set activities during the rest of the week.

 Reading at home